-How much does a Medicaid provider bond cost in Texas?
+How much does a $50,000 Texas medicaid provider surety bond cost?

-Regardless of your credit situation, our team of surety specialists will work hard to get you bonded for the lowest price possible.
-Call 1 (800) 308-4358 or submit a bond request to receive a free, no-obligation bond quote within 1 business day of applying.
+Whether you’re getting bonded for the first time or renewing your bond, our team of surety specialists will work hard to get you approved for the lowest price possible.
+Call 1 (800) 308-4358 or submit a bond request to receive a free, no-obligation surety bond quote.

 |Bond Type||Bond Amount||Cost by Credit Score*|